 There is no specific test for Parkinson’s disease.
-This can make it hard to diagnose, especially in the early stages.
-To diagnose it, a doctor will consider the person’s symptoms and may suggest some tests.
+This can make it hard for doctors to diagnose, especially in the early stages.
+How they test for Parkinson’s disease can depend on a person’s symptoms, but may include scans and other tests.

 The symptoms of Parkinson’s disease mainly result from changes in dopamine activity in the brain.
 Tremors are a hallmark symptom, but other early symptoms include a loss of the sense of smell.